jameslieu/jameslieu.github.io/_posts/2020-04-01-mocking-in-js.md

 - Doesn't take over require
 - It's a more traditional mocking framework.
-- Replace specified methods with fakes, or create a mock that tracks when it was called.
+- Replace specified methods with fakes,
+- Create a mock that tracks when it was called.

 ---